squidforthewid/SustainFixer_v2/README.md

 ## Usage
 Simply drag and drop your song directory (or directories) onto SustainFixer_v2.exe.
 The program will search for any file with a .chart or .mid extension in the directory and overwrite it accordingly.

-A lack of a sustain gap is defined as the end of a note being within 1/128 note of the beginning of another note in the chart.
+A sustain gap is considered to be missing when the end of a note is within 1/128 of the beginning of another note in the chart.
 Any further than that, and it's considered intentional and mindful placement by the charter.

-The length of the gap created is 1/32 note for <100BPM, 1/24 note for 100-140BPM, and 1/16 note for >140BPM, as is recommended in [CustomSongsCentral's Monthly Pack Submission Guidelines.](https://customsongscentral.com/monthly-pack-submission-guidelines/)
+The length of the gap created is 1/32 for <100BPM, 1/24 for 100-140BPM, and 1/16 for >140BPM, as is recommended in [CustomSongsCentral's Monthly Pack Submission Guidelines.](https://customsongscentral.com/monthly-pack-submission-guidelines/)

 Vocal charts are ignored.